 Bottled Water.
 (Water included and provided) Another mandatory.
 “Water, water, everywhere but not a drop to drink” isn’t just part of a poem or Iron Maiden song.
 It’s reality so pack plenty of it to rehydrate.

 Beer.
 Not included but you definitely will need some for the ride back in after the fish are on ice, your arms are sore and the sun is setting.
 Remember that dehydration and alcohol don’t like each other, so be careful.
 Beer is not included but if you would like us to pick some up for you for an additional fee and have it iced down on the boat, please just let us know ahead of time and we can make sure its taken care of.
-Feel free to stop at the OXXO before the marina and grab a couple of 12 packs or whatever you prefer.
-Our Mates and Deckhands are usually happy to help you with any extra inventory you might have!
+Alcohol is not sold in Cancun before 9am so please let us know if you want us to have it ready for you on the boat.

 Fishing Gear.
 We provide the boat, the rods/reels, the bait and the expertise.
 Everything else is up to you.